conduitio-labs/conduit-connector-mongo/README.md

 ## Destination

-The MongoDB Destination takes a `sdk.Record` and parses it into a valid MongoDB query.
+The MongoDB Destination takes a `opencdc.Record` and parses it into a valid MongoDB query.
 The Destination is designed to handle different payloads and keys.
 Because of this, each record is individually parsed and written.

 ### Collection name